niftypixel/Twilio_HWiNFO_SMS/README.md

 ## Optional variables

-- You can pass the %s and %v arguments in HWiNFO as needed within quotes - Example "%s" "%v"
+- You can pass the %s and %v arguments in HWiNFO as needed within quotes - Example "%s current temp: %v"

 ## Python Dependencies